 Manufacturing PMI in France averaged 50.45 points from 2011 until 2021, reaching an all time high of 59.40 points in May of 2021 and a record low of 31.50 points in April of 2020.
 This page provides the latest reported value for - France Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 France Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on December of 2021.

-Manufacturing PMI in France is expected to be 50.30 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in France to stand at 52.70 in 12 months time.
-In the long-term, the France Manufacturing PMI is projected to trend around 54.00 points in 2020, according to our econometric models.
+Manufacturing PMI in France is expected to be 54.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the France Manufacturing PMI is projected to trend around 55.00 points in 2022 and 54.00 points in 2023, according to our econometric models.